 The problem isn’t the tooltip — it’s what the tooltip contains and, more importantly, when and to whom it is shown.
 Below is a stellar example:

-This tooltip greeted me when I logged into the Facebook Ads platform after a long time and was:
+This tooltip greeted me when I logged into the Facebook Ads platform after a long time, and it was:

 I learned something useful that I wouldn’t have gleaned by myself.
 And now that I’ve been shown this once, I’ll remember it—I don’t need to be told again!